-- (b) Every Member and Owner is liable for damage or loss it causes to each other Member or Owner if the Member or Owner causing the loss does or fails to do something under this statement.
-The liability of the Member or Owner causing the loss does not include damage or loss caused or contributed to by the Member or Owner suffering the damage or loss. - (c) In clause 9.1(b), a reference to a Member or Owner includes the Representative, Substitute Representative, contractors, employees and agents of the Member or Owner, as applicable.
+- (xiii) ensure that necessary components of the Publicly Accessible Areas on that Member's or Owner's Lot are available for pedestrian egress in the event of an Emergency. - Every Member and Owner is liable for damage or loss it causes to each other (b) Member or Owner if the Member or Owner causing the loss does or fails to do something under this statement.
+The liability of the Member or Owner causing the loss does not include damage or loss caused or contributed to by the Member or Owner suffering the damage or loss. - In clause 9.1(b), a reference to a Member or Owner includes the Representative, (c) Substitute Representative, contractors, employees and agents of the Member or Owner, as applicable.

-9.2.
-Obligations of Occupiers
+9.2 Obligations of Occupiers